angarsky/diveintopython/learn/file_handling/directories.md

 print("Current working directory:", cwd)
 ```

-By using the [os](https://docs.python.org/3/library/os.html) module in Python, we can perform various operations related to the operating system, including file operations, `directory` operations, and process management.
+By using the [os](https://docs.python.org/3/library/os.html) module, we can perform various operations related to the operating system, including file operations, `directory` operations, and process management.

 ## How to Get List of Files in Directory

-To get a list of files in a directory using Python, you can use the `os.listdir()` function.
+To get a list of files in a directory, you can use the `os.listdir()` function.
 This function returns a list of all the files and directories in the specified directory.

 ```python
 ### Example 1